 What else should I be aware of?

-Although hops appears generally safe for most people when taken in the recommended daily amount, it can cause side effects such as drowsiness, sedation and reduced alertness.
+Although hops appears to be generally safe for most people when taken in the recommended daily amount, it can cause side effects such as drowsiness and sedation.
 Be careful if you are driving, operating heavy machinery, or doing any other activities that require alertness after taking hops.

 Other medications that may interact with hops include:

 - central nervous system (CNS) depressants (e.g., sedatives)

 Hops should not be taken with other sedative agents (i.e., agents that can slow brain function) because it may increase the chance of side effects.
 This includes prescription medications and natural products or supplements with sedative effects.
 Avoid alcohol while taking hops.

 Contact your doctor if sleeplessness persists continuously for more than 4 weeks, or if symptoms persist or worsen.